 Ask for a written fee quote from each attorney.
 I cannot emphasize this point enough.
 Try to obtain a flat fee quote with a fixed, all inclusive price for all the estate planning documents you want prepared.
 This may eliminate any surprises on your bill and keep you within a budget for completing your estate plan.
 If the attorney you choose does not offer flat fee arrangements, ask for a written estimate of how many billable hours will be involved in making your estate plan, as well as any costs you can expect to pay.
 If the attorney will not provide a fee quote or is noncommittal regarding how much your estate plan will cost, look for another attorney.

 It is reasonable for a client to receive a written fee estimate in advance.
 If the attorney has sufficient experience in wills, trusts, and probate, he or she will be able to estimate the amount of time involved and should be able to explain any exceptions or variables that may affect the total cost.
 Do not be intimidated about asking for written information on estate planning costs up front.
 You are the customer.
-You have a right to understand the costs in advance.
+You should be provided information on anticipated fees and costs prior to commencement of the project.Copyright 2020 Pennyborn.com.
+ALL RIGHTS RESERVED.Updated January 21, 2020.